Ex-minister murder case: SC stays Telangana HC order granting protection to YSRCP MP | Law-Order

 - India

-The Supreme Court on Friday stayed the Telangana High Court order granting protection from arrest till April 25 to YSR Congress Party Lok Sabha member Y S Avinash Reddy in a case pertaining to the murder of former Andhra Pradesh Minister Y S Vivekananda Reddy.
+Terming it ''atrocious and unacceptable'', The Supreme Court on Friday stayed the Telangana High Court order granting protection from arrest till April 25 to YSR Congress Party Lok Sabha member Y S Avinash Reddy in the murder of his uncle and former Andhra Pradesh Minister Y S Vivekananda Reddy.

+The top court also stayed the high court order directing the CBI to give a questionnaire to Avinash Reddy in connection with the probe.

-Observing that an ''atrocious and unacceptable'' order was passed by the high court, a bench comprising Chief Justice D Y Chandrachud and Justice P S Narasimha stayed proceedings before the high court and issued notice on the plea challenging protection to Reddy.
+Observing that an ''atrocious and unacceptable'' order was passed by the high court, a bench of Chief Justice D Y Chandrachud and Justice P S Narasimha issued notice on the plea challenging protection to Reddy.

-Vivekananda Reddy, one of the brothers of the late Andhra Pradesh Chief Minister Y S Rajasekhara Reddy, was found murdered at his residence in Pulivendula in Kadapa district, on the night of March 15, 2019, weeks before the Assembly elections in the State.
+The apex court also directed CBI not to arrest Avinash Reddy till Monday.

+The CBI, which is investigating the murder case, had issued notice to Avinash Reddy, the Lok Sabha member from Kadapa, asking him to appear before it on April 17 for questioning.
+The MP had earlier appeared four times before the CBI.

+Seeking anticipatory bail, the counsel representing Avinash Reddy had contended before the high court there was no material to connect him (Avinash Reddy) to the case except for the statement of one of the accused.

-The case was initially probed by a special investigation team (SIT) of the state crime investigation department, but was handed over to the CBI in July 2020.
+The murder case was initially probed by a special investigation team (SIT) of the state CID but was handed over to the CBI in July 2020.

 The CBI filed a charge sheet in the murder case on October 26, 2021 and followed it up with a supplementary charge sheet on January 31, 2022.